-Smoking (Control of Advertisements and Sale of Tobacco) Act (enforced by the Health Sciences Authority), which includes:
+1. The Tobacco (Control of Advertisements and Sale of Tobacco) Act (enforced by the Health Sciences Authority), which includes:

 In July 2010, the Parliament passed the Amendment Bill to the Smoking (Control of Advertisements and Sale of Tobacco) Act which was subsequently renamed as the Tobacco (Control of Advertisements and Sale) Act.
 Recent amendments aim to strengthen Singapore's tobacco control efforts include:

-Smoking (Prohibition in Certain Places) Act (enforced by the National Environment Agency) prohibits smoking in public places.
+2. The Smoking (Prohibition in Certain Places) Act (enforced by the National Environment Agency) prohibits smoking in public places.
 To date, the Act has been extended progressively to include all public transport, air-conditioned indoor workplaces and restaurants, non-air-conditioned indoor places; hospitals and educational facilities, pubs and bars; and some outdoor places.